 out of bed and going straight to the lifts.
 Well.
 Actually there is, staying in

-a nice place that happens to be ski in ski out.
-Here are my family’s 10
+a luxury ski hotel that happens to be on mountain, ski in ski out.
+Here are our 10

 Stowe Mountain Lodge

 Known for decades as The Ski Capital of the East, Stowe has received an extreme

 resort makeover.
 The new Stowe Mountain Lodge in the swank Spruce Peak Village

 puts Stowe on the map with the likes of Beaver Creek and Deer Valley for upscale slopeside lodging.
 The Alpine Concierge will fetch your skis, wine and cheese,